 punishment.
 Those who love God and have made a full commitment to Him, though

-they sin every day, they immediately repent and seek restitution of those they
+they have sinned seek restitution of those they

 have offended and restoration with God.
 For this reason their sins are